Recertification Appointment- What To Expect

 2. Recertification

 The provider will then log into the PA Medical Marijuana Program website, look up your patient account in the online certification system, and complete and submit your certification with you on the phone.
-(If your appointment is with our NP, your certification will be submitted by the supervising physician within an hour of your appointment).
+(If your appointment is with our NP, your certification will be submitted by the supervising physician after your appointment.)

 During this process, the provider will answer any questions that you might have.